The new format sucks!!!!!! If I can't switch back I will find a new homepage.

 -

-Nola Thompson commented
+Nola Thompson

 QUIT CHANGING OUR YAHOO HOME PAGE WITHOUT OUR CONCENT OR A WAY TO PUT IT BACK TO OLD PAGE.
 NOBODY LIKES THE NEW PAGE